haiwen/seafile-admin-docs/manual/upgrade/upgrade.md

 ## Major upgrade

+!!! note "Clean database tables before upgrade"

+    If you have a large number of `Activity` records in MySQL, clean the table before upgrading by following [Clean Database](../administration/clean_database.md).
+Otherwise, the database upgrade may take a long time.

 For major upgrade, if you are using a Docker based deployment, please read the upgrade documents for docker based deployment.
 If you are using a binary package based deployment, please read the upgrade documents for binary based deployment.

 Please check the [upgrade notes](./upgrade_notes.md) for any special configuration or changes before upgrading.